cableguy99/docs/docs/general/faq.md

 #### What is a masternode candidate?
 What is the difference between masternode candidate and masternode?
 A Masternode Candidate is any node who deposited 50K TAO and is listed on [Shifu](https://shifu.tao.network/).

-One Candidate only becomes a Masternode when he is in the top-150 most-voted masternode candidates in an epoch.
+A Masternode Candidate only becomes a Masternode when he/she is in the top 150 voted masternode candidates in an epoch.
 Only these elected masternodes will be able to sign blocks and receive block rewards.

 #### How can I become a Masternode?
 The first step to become a masternode, is becoming a masternode candidate.
 To become a Masternode Candidate you need:

-- to run Tao software in a machine with certain minimal hardware requirements
+- to run Tao software on a server with certain minimal hardware requirements
-- to deposit 50’000 TAO in a smart-contract via Shifu
+- to deposit 50,000 TAO in a smart-contract via Shifu

 The list of Masternode Candidates will be available on the governance DApp, [Shifu](https://shifu.tao.network/).
 The next step is to be elected as one of the top 150 most voted candidates.

 #### Do I need to use my own computer to run a node?
-We recommend using an IaaS ("cloud") provider of your choice (like Amazon AWS, Digital Ocean, Google Cloud GCE, Vultr, etc).
-The machine must be directly facing internet (public IP, no NAT) and with 100% uptime.
+No, we recommend using an IaaS ("cloud") provider of your choice (like Amazon AWS, Digital Ocean, Google Cloud GCE, Vultr, etc).
+The server must be directly facing the internet (public IP, no NAT) and with 100% uptime.

-If you have other production grade environment than cloud provider at your disposal, please tell us more about on our [Gitter](https://gitter.im/taoblockchain).
+If you have another production grade environment than cloud providers at your disposal, please tell us more about on our [Gitter](https://gitter.im/taoblockchain).

-#### Which are the hardware requirements to run a node?
+#### What are the hardware requirements to run a node?
 Processing transactions is mostly CPU bound.
 Therefore we recommend running CPU optimized servers.